tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 > In some cases, the position of the SSL may not be at a fixed place in the MPLS label header.
 In this case, transit routers cannot expect the SSL at a fixed place in the MPLS label stack.
-This can be addressed by introducing a new Special Purpose Label from the label reserved space called a Slice Policy Selector Label Indicator (SSLI).
+This can be addressed by introducing a new Special Purpose Label from the label reserved space called a Slice Selector Label Indicator (SSLI).
 The slice policy ingress boundary node, in this case, will need to impose at least two additional MPLS labels (SSLI + SSL) to identify the slice aggregate that the packets belong to as shown in